 The 1473 folk play Robin Hood and the Sheriff of Nottingham adds no clues; but in the ballad version of the same story, Robin Hood and Guy of Gisborne (whose dating is contentious, but probably roughly contemporary with the play), we find the Sheriff hunting outlaws in Barnsdale – that is (despite the attempts of some Nottinghamshire partisans to identify it with Sherwood’s Bassetlaw) in Yorkshire.
-This has fed speculation that one of the men mentioned above must have been the “real” Sheriff – Lowdham has proven a popular choice, the argument being that he remained known as “the Sheriff of Nottingham” even after moving north (surely a stretch, especially since he had not in fact served as Sheriff yet, only as Deputy).
+This has fed speculation that one of the men mentioned above must have been the “real” Sheriff – Lowdham has proven a popular choice, the argument being that he remained known as “the Sheriff of Nottingham” even after moving north (surely a stretch, especially since he had not in fact served as Sheriff of Nottinghamshire yet, only as Deputy).
 However, it seems more likely that two originally separate strands of the tradition have been combined here.
 Notably, when the Sheriff flees, it is “towards his house in Nottingham” – a considerable distance from Barnsdale on foot if the city is meant!
 “Nottingham” might here imply the whole shire; or this episode might have been transposed from an originally more southerly location.
 (It is worth contrasting with the Gest, in which Robin spends a lot of time in Yorkshire but never encounters a royal official outside Nottinghamshire.)

 The association, dating to the Sloane Life of Robin Hood (c.
 1600), between Robin and the town of Loxley (in Yorkshire, but near the Nottinghamshire border), does draw a potential link with another historical Sheriff, who like William Peverel has yet to make it into fiction.
 In the 1240s, a Robert de Loxley had been in court in Huntingdon and Nottingham: and he appears to have been a neighbour of Roger de Lovetot, who would later serve as Sheriff of Nottinghamshire 1255-58.
 The de Lovetot family’s landholdings included Loxley, neighbouring Bradfield, and Worksop in Sherwood.
 In 1247, a year subsequently associated with the death of Robin Hood, de Loxley disappears from the record.
 (One document makes it appear that de Lovetot acquired his land, but this seems not to have been the case – the lands in question had apparently belonged to a Thomas de Loxley.)

 Robert de Loxley was associated with the Meveril family, who were able to call on the help of outlaws when they wanted to intimidate jurors.
-He seems also to have gone by the name de Ferrers, meaning that he was probably a kinsman of the Montfortian rebel Robert de Ferrers, Earl of Derby, who has been proposed as an original for Robin Hood.
-However, this connection also undermines the link to the Yorkshire Loxley, the holdings of the de Ferrers family making it more likely that his name derived from a village of the same name in Staffordshire.
+He seems also to have gone by the name de Ferrers, meaning that he was probably a kinsman of the Montfortian rebel Robert de Ferrers, Earl of Derby, who has been proposed as a yet another original for Robin Hood.
+However, this connection also undermines the link to the Yorkshire Loxley, as the holdings of the de Ferrers family make it more likely that his name derived from a village of the same name in Staffordshire.
 This is a tangled web.
-The de Lovetot family appear to have been closely and perhaps corruptly involved in local politics, and have a number of potential connections to the Robin Hood legend – they were related to the Vavasour family into which the Fouke fitz Waryn married, and to the Fitzwalters, and to the Earls of Huntingdon.
+The de Lovetot family appear to have been closely and perhaps corruptly involved in local politics, and have a number of potential connections to the Robin Hood legend – they were related to the Vavasour family into which the famous Marcher outlaw Fouke fitz Waryn married, and to the Fitzwalters, and to the Earls of Huntingdon.
 However, it is impossible to establish the significance, if any, of these connections.

 It is not even certain whether, during the period most classically popular as a setting for the Robin Hood legend – King Richard’s absence in 1189-94 – there actually was a Sheriff of Nottinghamshire after Ralph Murdac’s term ended in 1190.
 William de Wendenal was Castellan of Nottingham and may have acted as Sheriff, but it is equally possible that Prince John simply took over the role’s responsibilities (and revenues) himself.
 (Murdac is a secondary villain of Henry Gilbert’s well researched and influential novel Robin Hood (1912).
-However, Gilbert has him killed in office: it is now known that Murdac outlived his term as Sheriff by several years, a fact probably not available to a writer in 1912.
-Murdac shows up again – still anachronistically Sheriff in 1194 – in the graphic novel Outlaw: The Legend of Robin Hood (2009).)
+However, Gilbert has him die in office: it is now known that Murdac outlived his term as Sheriff by several years, a fact probably not available to a writer in 1912.
+Murdac shows up again – anachronistically still Sheriff in 1194 – in the graphic novel Outlaw: The Legend of Robin Hood (2009).)

 One need not, however, stray too far beyond that period to find an historical Sheriff widely considered a very good fit indeed.
 Philip Marc, whose remarkably long term covered the years 1208/9-24, was notorious in his time for cruelty and corruption, and so unpopular that his dismissal was a specific demand of the barons at Runnymede in 1215.
 (He was one of only four officials so named: the outbreak of the First Barons’ War saved him).
 As we have already discussed, some of the best candidates for several other mythos characters flourished in the 1210s, which makes Marc all the more interesting.